ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 It could be that they are off because the requirements were unclear, or that requirements keep changing.

-### #No estimates
+### #NoEstimates

-\#No estimates was originally used to refer to reference a blog post Woody had written on a project where they did not use or make estimates.
+\#NoEstimates was originally used to refer to reference a blog post Woody had written on a project where they did not use or make estimates.
 But actually 'No estimates' is a placeholder for a larger conversation.

-Woody mentions that for some things in life we want estimates, but we never do because we know it's impossible E.g.how long will this clinical trial take?
+Woody mentions that for some things in life we want estimates, but we never do because we know it's impossible.
+E.g. how long will this clinical trial take?
 How long till we find a cure for cancer?
 How long till you finish this work of art?
 In fact if we have enough data to definitively say how long something will take to develop, we already built it and we don't need to do it again.

 Next he asked the audience to explain in a single word what an estimate means.
 Quite some different answers were given, but in general it came down to this list:
-* guess
+* Guess
-* expectation
+* Expectation
-* lies
+* Lies
-* misunderstanding
+* Misunderstanding
-* approximation
+* Approximation

 From these answers the following working definition could be extracted:
-> An estimate is a guess of the amount of work time to create a project, a feature or some bit of work in developing software
+> An estimate is a guess of the amount of work time to create a project, a feature or some bit of work in developing software.

 ### Why do we estimate?

 Some reasons why we make estimates:
-* planning / budget
+* Planning / budget
-* which approach do we choose / in what order do we do things
+* Which approach do we choose / in what order do we do things
-* dependencies on other teams
+* Dependencies on other teams

-In software development estimates are often used to attempt to predict the future.
+In software development, estimates are often used to attempt to predict the future.
 When will it be done?
 How much will it cost?
 What can we get done this sprint?